kubevirt/community/membership_policy.md

 ## Working Group (WG) Chair

+Working groups are primarily used to facilitate topics of discussion that cross SIG lines.
+Working Group Chairs are required to help guide the working group and coordinate with SIG Chairs and the broader community.

 ### Requirements

-* Active reviewer for WG matters for at least three months
+* Active reviewer for WG matters for at least 3 months
 * Track record of contributions to WG matters
 * Advanced knowledge in WG scope